Discover emergency preparedness resources for the 2026 FIFA World Cup.

 Send your resources to coordinator@cthcc.org.

-Coalition bylaws, the strategic plan, and the Hazard Vulnerability Assessment (HVA).
+Coalition bylaws and the strategic plan, and the Hazard Vulnerability Assessment (HVA).

 Training opportunities supported by the Connecticut Health Care Coalition.